 * How is Europe and how are cultural transformations perceived within Europe and from the outside?

-* What is the mutual impact of political and social processes on European culture(s) and culture(s) in Europe?
+* What is the impact of political and social processes on European culture(s) and culture(s) in Europe?